Logo

 Laurie Anderson was asked to join the production by producer Mario J McNulty, who knew that Anderson and Bowie had been friends.

-Laurie Anderson was appointed the 2021 Charles Eliot Norton Professor of Poetry at Harvard University and presented a series of six lectures titled Spending the War Without You: Virtual Backgrounds over the course of the spring and fall semesters.
+Laurie Anderson was appointed the 2021 Charles Eliot Norton Professor of Poetry at Harvard University and presented a series of six lectures titled Spending the War Without You: Virtual Backgrounds over two semesters.

 Laurie Anderson has invented several experimental musical instruments that she has used in her recordings and performances.